Inequality and the Future of Family Law

 The conference theme is intended to be inclusive, extending to both public and private law, doctrinal and clinical family law approaches, and those from the social sciences.
 International and comparative approaches are strongly encouraged but not required.
 Participants will be welcome to propose panels or individual presentations.

-The University of Minnesota Law School and the Center for Equitable Growth are supporting the conference.
+The University of Minnesota Law School and The Washington Center for Equitable Growth are supporting the conference.

-The conference will include a Friday evening dinner, continental breakfast on Saturday, and coffee and refreshments for conference participants.
+The conference will include a continental breakfast on Saturday as well as coffee and refreshments for conference participants.